 Protecting personal information is a shared responsibility at GW.
 The university recognizes the importance of safeguarding personal information, in all formats throughout the data lifecycle, that is processed or shared with the university and with third parties on its behalf.
 As such, GW employs policies, notices and resources to promote compliance with requirements of privacy laws and regulations.

-The Records Management Policy (PDF) is a key component of the information management strategy.
-It explains GW's record retention requirements and includes the following:
+The Records Management Policy (PDF) is another key component of data privacy.
+This policy explains GW's record retention requirements and includes the following:

 - meeting operational and legal requirements in record retention